About Dog Bite Cases

 How Do Dog Bite Claims Work?

-If a dog bites me, is the owner responsible?
+If a dog bites me in Dallas, is the owner responsible?

 The law provides an exception if you are bitten or attacked by an inherently dangerous breed of dog.
 Inherently dangerous breeds typically include Pit Bulls, Dobermans, and a few others.